-PFope02/itations are part of academic integrity.
-Citations on the course materials usually followices tyse which is based on APA style.
+Proper citations are part of academic integrity.
+Citations in CEL course materials usually follow CEL style, which is based on APA style.
 Your course may follow a different style.
 If you are uncertain which style to use for an assignment, please confirm with your instructor or TA.